aekiss/nmltab/README.md

 # nmltab

-Python 3 module and command-line tool to tabulate, semantically diff and superset Fortran namelist files, with output to text, markdown and latex.
+Python 3 module and command-line tool to tabulate, semantically diff, superset and consistently format Fortran namelist files, with output to text, markdown, latex and namelists.

 Requires [f90nml](https://github.com/marshallward/f90nml) (amongst other packages).

 ## Why should I care?

 Standard unix `diff` is not much use for comparing Fortran namelists, because two namelists can be equivalent even though they have differences in whitespace, capitalisation, variable order, and representation of values.
 In contrast, `nmltab.py -d` will show you only the differences that matter to Fortran.
+Other options and multiple output formats are also provided - see examples.

 ## Usage examples